Hiding One Connect Box & One Connect Cable Out of Sight

 How to hide Samsung One Connect Box (and One Connect Cable) up to code

-In order to properly hide One Connect Box & One Connect Cable up to code, you’ll need a Structural Media Enclosure Box (also known as AV Back Box) installed recessed into the wall behind the Frame TV or QLED TV.
+In order to properly hide One Connect Box & One Connect Cable up to code, you’ll need an AV Back Box for in-wall storage (Structured Media Enclosure) installed recessed into the wall behind the Frame TV or QLED TV.

-This Structural Enclosure Box will provide the space needed for One Connect Box and One Connect Cable to be nested & hidden behind the TV.
+This AV Back Box will provide the space needed for One Connect Box and One Connect Cable to be nested & hidden behind the TV.

 APPLICABLE WALLS INCLUDE (BUT NOT LIMITED TO)